Mobashirahmed/myGIT_cmds_learnings/git_cmds.md

 It compares your working directory from staging area.
 Once you add all you changes to staging area then git diff will not show anything.
 If you want to compare your working directory to your last commit, then use;
    git diff --stage

+# Removing a file in git

+syntax:  git rm file_name.extension
+      It will delete the file from your working directory as well as from your staging area.
+syntax: git rm --cached file_name.extension
+      It will remove that file from your staging area.